hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 been agreed upon by BPI WG-5.
 In addition, you can use the Home Energy Score and BPI – 2101 compliant toggles.
 By activating these toggles, you can see which fields would be required if you wanted to complete a Home Energy Score or fill out a BPI-2101 real estate certificate.
+[THIS WOULD BE AN APPROPRIATE PLACE TO INCLUDE A REFERENCE TO A HPwES CERTIFICATE OF COMPLETION]

 The fields that are grayed out are optional and represent fields that are relevant in many jurisdictions, but not required.
 You can choose to make optional fields required in your jurisdiction.
 However, it is important to note that not all software products on the market collect every possible data point.
-By making some of these data points "required" it may restrict which products are eligible to participate or require you to provide financial assistance to software vendors to code their software to to this requirement.
-So it is important to communicate with potential software vendors and make sure to collect their feedback on which fields you require for your jurisdiction.
-BPI WG -5 can help facilitate that conversation in a constructive environment.
+By making some of these data points "required" it may restrict which products are eligible to participate or require you to provide financial assistance [WHY NOT JUST SAY "PAY" INSTEAD OF "PROVIDE FIN ASSISTANCE"?
+IT SOUNDS LIKE WE ARE IN FAVOR OF GIVING SOFTWARE VENDORS HANDOUTS] to software vendors to code their software to to this requirement.
+So it is important to communicate with potential software vendors and make sure to collect their feedback on which fields you require for your jurisdiction [THIS PHRASEOLOGY NEEDS TO BE ADJUSTED.
+THE PROCUREMENT RULES OF SOME PROGS MAY NOT ALLOW THEM TO COMMUNICATE WITH A VENDOR PRIOR TO ISSUING AN RFP FOR SOFTWARE].
+BPI
+WG -5 can help facilitate that conversation in a constructive environment.

 Some programs with a large number of measurement-specific rebates are choosing